 - Preserving current contribution limits for 401(k) plans and IRAs.
-The new law continues to let employees save up to $18,000 for 2017 and $18,500 for 2018 in a 401(k), and individuals can continue to save up to $5,500 in an IRA.
+The new law continues to let employees save up to $18,500 for 2018 in a 401(k), and individuals can continue to save up to $5,500 in an IRA.
 The catch-up contribution limit for employees age 50 and over who participate in a 401(k) will remain unchanged at $6,000, as will the additional catch-up contribution limit of $1,000 for IRAs for individuals 50 and over.

 IRA recharacterizations of conversions are going away

-Chief among the new law’s features affecting retirement savers is the elimination of an investor’s ability to recharacterize a conversion to a Roth IRA after the 2017 tax year.
+Chief among the new law’s features affecting retirement savers is the elimination of an investor’s ability to recharacterize a conversion to a Roth IRA made after the 2017 tax year.